bonnsci/CLM-19_doipublic/README.md

 Fertilizer management was average across same CC, NT, RT and NC We calculated the pure effect per management practices by comparing each systems.
 For example nt-cc; nt-nc.
 The differences between the two was average with the results of the other systems to address which system if NT or CC has a bigger effect.

+# Explore current GHG and SHMs per soil type
+Link the soil csv with the current SHMs